Leland House Community

-Leland House opened in 1997 and marked the first time in the continuum of care system that hospitals could discharge those living with HIV/AIDS in frail and ailing health.
+Leland House Community opened in 1997 and marked the first time in the continuum of care system that hospitals could discharge those living with HIV/AIDS in frail and ailing health.
 As a comprehensive care residence for 45 previously homeless adults, Leland House provides permanent placement and on-site care to low-income San Francisco residents who have disabling HIV/AIDS – most of whom struggle with major co-occurring psychiatric disorders and substance use challenges.

 Leland House is a licensed care facility offering: